December 27, 2023 9 min read

 As we just mentioned, hair breakage and damage can occur for a variety of reasons, ranging from improper hair care and styling practices to health issues and environmental factors.

-Here are some of the most common hair breakage causes:
+Here are some of the most common reasons for hair breakage:

 Heat exposure is one of the most common hair breakage causes - exposure to high temperatures can cause the hair cuticle to lift and become rough, and they strip the hair of its natural moisture by opening up the cuticle (the protective layer of the hair).